-1 Add charcoal and light it.

-2 Install the Divide & Conquer® flexible cooking system rack with the accessory rack in the top position and both heat deflectors on the accessory rack.

-3 Open the top and bottom air vents fully and let the temperature inside the grill rise to 600°F (315°C) with the dome closed.

-4 Hold the temperature at around 600°F (315°C) for 15-20 minutes.

-5 Close the bottom vent fully and wait another 15-20 minutes to close the top vent.
+- 1 Add charcoal and light it. - 2 Install the accessory rack and heat deflector on the accessory rack. - 3 Open the top and bottom air vents fully and let the temperature inside the grill rise to 600°F (315°C) with the dome closed. - 4 Hold the temperature at around 600°F (315°C) for 15-20 minutes. - 5 Close the bottom vent fully and wait another 15-20 minutes to close the top vent.

 This process will burn off any unwanted residue from the inside of your grill.
 Before cooking again, brush the cooking grate with a standard grill brush.
 Use a soft bristle brush on the ceramics to remove any residue.
 Your heat deflector plates should also be free of burned on residue after this process.
 Brush them down with a soft bristle brush after cleaning.
-When your heat deflectors get dirty during normal use, flip them over with the dirty side down for the next cook and the heat from the fire will self-clean that side of the deflector plate.
+When your heat deflector gets dirty during normal use, flip over with the dirty side down for the next cook and the heat from the fire will self-clean that side of the deflector plate.